Sam Foley: Barrow

 Foley signed a one-year contract with fellow League Two club Barrow on 21 June 2022, with the player joining the club on the expiration of his Tranmere contract in July.
 He featured 44 times throughout the 2022–23 campaign.
 Speaking in October 2023, manager Pete Wild said that Foley "had a real impact for us [as a substitute] and he has given us a real sort of drive".
 He made 48 appearances across the 2023–24 campaign, scoring four goals, but was released in the summer.
 However, on 27 June, the club announced that Foley had agreed a new one-year deal.

-Foley made his one-hundredth Barrow appearance on 28 September 2024, in a 2–0 defeat at Gillingham.
+Foley made his 100th Barrow appearance on 28 September 2024, in a 2–0 defeat at Gillingham.
 He made 39 appearances in the 2024–25 season, scoring four goals.
 He won four club awards and signed a new one-year deal as the season drew to a close.

-Style of play

-Foley can operate on the left or centre of midfield and has good dribbling, passing and ball control skills.
-He is an intelligent player with a good work rate, but lacks natural pace.
+He sustained a torn tendon in his thigh in August 2025 and underwent an operation to fix it.
+He returned to action in March 2026, saying "hopefully I can contribute on and off the pitch now".
+During his time injured, the cub had rotated managers from Andy Whing to Neil McDonald to Paul Gallagher and then to Dino Maamria.
+Foley was released after the club's relegation out of the Football League.

+Chester

+On 10 July 2026, Foley signed a one-year deal with National League North club Chester.

+Managerial career

+On 11 March 2026, Foley was appointed as Barrow's interim manager until the end of the 2025–26 season following the sacking of Maamria, with the Bluebirds sitting outside the relegation zone on goal difference only with 11 matches remaining.
+Foley became the fifth man to take charge of Barrow in a 'revolving door' season.
+On 2 May, following a 1–2 defeat to Newport County, Barrow were relegated from League Two.
+He defended his players efforts and said that the squad had been overwhelmed by a sense of negativity.